SimpleCodeByElmir/DevOps/Linux_Network/README.md

 ## Part 7. **NAT**

-And finally, the cherry on the cake, let me tell you about network address translation mechanism.
+And finally, let me tell you about network address translation mechanism.

 **== Task ==**